Nielspace/Nielspace/README.md

 ### Hi there 👋

+I am Nilesh.

+I read and think a lot.
+And sometimes I put them in a form of a painting or a piece of music.
+And when I need to catch a breath I go for a run.

+🔭 I’m currently working on Generative model for both Text and Images.

 <!--
 **Nielspace/Nielspace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.